akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 <ak-stylesheets></ak-stylesheets>
 ```

-Both of these convert the list of stylesheet references into `<link>` tags referencing the stylesheets.
+Both of these convert the list of style-sheet references into `<link>` tags referencing the style-sheets.

 ## Markdown extensions supported by PDF Document Maker